Benuron8/cy-automation-web/README.md

     When the user hovers over the profile dropdown
     And the user clicks the logout button
     Then the user should be logged out successfully

-### Feature: Password Reset

-  ###### Scenario: User fails password reset due to incorrect captcha
-    Given the user is on the login page
-    And the user clicks on "Forgot Password"
-    When the user enters a valid email address and incorrect captcha code Then the system should display an error message "The text you've entered is incorrect"